 About Esther Wakeman’s ministry

-Esther serves as University Chaplain at Payap University in Chiang Mai, Thailand.
-Payap was founded by PC(USA)’s partner, the Church of Christ in Thailand, in 1974 and is the first private university in Thailand, serving about 5,000 students with 800 faculty and staff.
+Esther serves as staff in the office of the chaplain at Payap University in Chiang Mai, Thailand.
+She is also a lecturer in pastoral care and counseling in the McGilvary College of Divinity of Payap University.
+Payap was founded by PC(USA)’s partner, the Church of Christ in Thailand, in 1974 and is the first private university in Thailand, serving about 3500 students with 600 faculty and staff.
 About 10 percent of the students and 30 percent of the faculty and staff are Christian.
-The Office of Spiritual Life has 8 staff members, and they are responsible for worship services, required chapel programs, small prayer groups, retreats, workshops, international work camps, pastoral visits at times of sickness and death, and counseling.
-The challenges of strengthening the Christian community on campus along with finding creative and meaningful ways to share the gospel with Thai college students are considerable.
-Esther asks your prayers that the spiritual life staff will develop a more passionate spirituality and deepen as a loving community, discovering more of the freedom Christ gives us to live life as it’s meant to be lived.
+The chaplain’s office has six staff members, and they are responsible for worship services, required chapel programs, small prayer groups, retreats, workshops, international work camps, pastoral visits at times of sickness and death, and counseling.
+The challenges of strengthening the Christian community on campus and finding creative and meaningful ways to share the gospel with Thai college students are considerable.
+Esther asks your prayers that the staff will develop a more passionate spirituality and deepen as a loving community, discovering more of the freedom Christ gives us to live life as it’s meant to be lived.

 About Esther Wakeman

-Religious freedom is another strength in Thai society and makes it easy to share the freedom offered us in Jesus Christ.
-Esther Wakeman has experienced the freeing grace of Jesus Christ in her life and family in a powerful way during the past several years.
+Religious freedom is a strength in Thai society that makes sharing the freedom offered us in Jesus Christ easier.
+Esther Wakeman has experienced the freeing grace of Jesus Christ in her life and family in a powerful way since 1996.
 It is her great joy to share the good news of Jesus’ ability to set us free with the freedom-loving Thai people.

-Esther is a native of North Canton, Ohio, and a graduate of Malone College in Canton, where she received a Bachelor of Arts degree in psychology.
+Esther is a native of North Canton, Ohio, and a graduate of Malone College in Canton, where she received a Bachelor of Arts in psychology.
 She went to Chiang Mai in 1979 to teach English at Prince Royal’s College and met and married Rob Collins in 1980.
 They have three children, Nathan, Paul and Anna.
-From 1984 until 1993 the family commuted between Chiang Mai and Pasadena, California, while Esther earned an M.Div. and Ph.D. in clinical psychology from Fuller Theological Seminary.
-After her ordination they returned full-time to Chiang Mai.
+From 1984 to 1993, the family commuted between Chiang Mai and Pasadena, California, while Esther earned an M.Div. and Ph.D. in clinical psychology from Fuller Theological Seminary.
+After her ordination they returned to working and living full-time in Chiang Mai.

 Rob – June 25